skyfe79/AndroidChannel/README.md

 ## APIs

 * channel.open()
  * Use open() method to open channel.
-If you created a channel by Channel constructor, it is automatically open the channel by defaulty.
+If you created a channel by Channel constructor, it is automatically open the channel by default.
 * channel.close()
  * Use close() method to close channel. close() method removes callbacks and messages in the message queue.
 * channel.toUI()